USMNT roster announced for key World Cup qualifiers

 [ MORE: How to watch Premier League in USA ]

-However, Weston McKennie does return after being sent home from USMNT camp for breaking team protocols during the September World Cup qualifiers.
+The other big storyline is that Weston McKennie returns after being sent home from USMNT camp for breaking team protocols during the September World Cup qualifiers.

+Berhalter was asked by reporters about McKennie’s situation and said he considers the matter over, and hit out at some of the coverage of the Juventus star being sent home from camp.

+“Like any player, you talk through and work through it and the player takes responsibility and there is part of it and you move forward and you say, ‘okay, it’s a clean slate for you,'” Berhalter explained.
+“There is a certain amount of trust that Weston needs to rebuild with the group and he’s willing to do that.
+That is the important thing.

+“The one thing I didn’t love about how this whole thing got spun, the lack of tolerance, lack of understand for a players’ situation” Berhalter added.
+“We have a young group and this group needs to learn.
+I think we are way too quick to condemn people and not really understand a players’ perspective.
+His behavior was unacceptable.
+He took responsibility for it.
+We move on.
+Will he be held accountable in the future?
+Absolutely.
+That’s going to be a part of it.
+He understands that and the group understands that.”

-Tyler Adams is fit enough to take part after a recent injury issue at RB Leipzig but strikers Josh Sargent and Jordan Pefok have both been dropped.
+McKennie should line up in midfield alongside Tyler Adams, who is fit enough to take part after a recent injury issue at RB Leipzig.

+However, strikers Josh Sargent and Jordan Pefok have both been dropped in the most surprising news.
+Plenty of forwards who featured in the Gold Cup success in the summer have been recalled instead of calling up the Norwich City and Young Boys forwards.

+“Jordan [Pefok] was a difficult decision…,” Berhalter explained.
+“It was based on how we see the games playing out.”

 Gianluca Busio, Chris Richards, Shaq Moore and Yunus Musah are all back in for the USMNT, while Paul Arriola, Gyasi Zardes, Luca de la Torre, Tim Weah and Matthew Hoppe all return too to bolster the USA’s attacking options.

-The USMNT have three huge World Cup qualifiers coming up in October, but there are so many big questions swirling around their roster.
+The main takeaway ahead of these three huge World Cup qualifiers is that there are so many big questions swirling around this roster.

 The USMNT picked up five points from their first three World Cup qualifiers against El Salvador, Canada and Honduras, and a little tension is growing around their bid to reach the 2022 World Cup.